 The acrosome of sperm develops from the Golgi complex.

-Formation of acrosome or role of Golgi body in spermatogenesis –
+Formation of acrosome or role of Golgi body in spermatogenesis

 That form of spermatozoon is derived from the Golgi Complex of the spermatid.

-The vacuole with its acrosomal granule enlarges in size, migrates towards the anterior pole, and gets attached to the tip of the elongated nucleus, forming a sort of cap (cap’s stage).
+The vacuole with its acrosomal granule enlarges in size, migrates towards the anterior pole, and gets attached to the tip of the elongated nucleus, forming a cap (cap’s stage).
 The pro-acrosomal granule enlarges further and forms the acrosomal granule.

 It forms the core of the acrosome (acrosomal stage).
 The vacuole loses its liquid content and spreads over the acrosomal granule and half of the spermatozoon.
 It is known as the acrosome cap.
 The remainder of the Golgi body undergoes a gradual regression and is discarded as ‘Golgi rest‘ together with the cytoplasm of the spermatid.

-Friends, if you like the given information, then share it as much as possible.
+Friends, if you like the information, share it as much as possible.

 Thank you